Step by step towards a sustainable future

 OUR MOST IMPORTANT GOALS

-- 90% of the factories belonging to our producers in risk countries have a sustainability audit to ensure compliance with social & environmental standards.
+- We ensure that 90% of our producers' factories in high-risk countries have a sustainability audit to ensure compliance with social & environmental issues.

-- Annual investment of 5% of the EBTs to promote sustainability in the countries of origin in collaboration with our partners.
+- We annually invest 5% of the budgeted EBT to promote sustainability in the countries of origin with our partners.

 Yourharvest and the Sustainable Devleopment Goals (SDGs) of the United Nations